isteinbrecher/latex2ai/README.md

     - Fix error when editing item with missing PDF file.
     - Fix error with included headers containing relative paths.
     - Clean temp directory at startup.
+    - Fix bugs when working with locked and or hidden layers / groups.
   Other:
     - Create automated build script.
 - **v0.0.3**